Refining a British Tractor - BP51’s on the TD5

 After our last trip through the red dust of the Cape, where the dashboard felt like it was trying to vibrate itself into a parallel dimension, and all the while thinking the roof was going to un-bolt itself, I knew something had to change.
 The landscape was breathtaking, but I was somewhat too busy gritting my teeth to enjoy it.

-Here is the story of how we brought 21st-century damping technology to our classic British tractor, in preparation for the jam packed tour, recon, data capture, and camp out schedule ahead.
+Here is the story of how we brought 21st-century damping technology to our classic British tractor, in preparation for the jam packed tour, recon, data capture, and travel schedule ahead.

 The Anatomy of the Upgrade